alfred-workflows/awesome-alfred-workflows/README.md

 </a>

 To the extent possible under law, [David Wikoff](https://github.com/derimagia) has waived all copyright and related or neighboring rights to this work.

+To the extent possible under law, [Daniel Pittman (SlippyCheeze)](https://github.com/slippycheeze) has waived all copyright and related or neighboring rights to this work.